Explore Gvoke® Patient Stories

 Indication and Important Safety Information—Read More

-GVOKE is indicated for the treatment of severe hypoglycemia in adult and pediatric patients with diabetes ages 2 years and above.
+GVOKE (glucagon) is an antihypoglycemic agent indicated for subcutaneous use for the treatment of severe hypoglycemia in adult and pediatric patients aged 2 years and older with diabetes.

-Most common (≥5%) adverse reactions associated with GVOKE are nausea, vomiting, injection site edema (raised 1 mm or greater), and hypoglycemia.
+• Most common adverse reactions reported in adult patients were nausea, vomiting, injection site edema raised 1 mm or greater, and headache

-Patients taking beta-blockers may have a transient increase in pulse and blood pressure when given GVOKE.
-In patients taking indomethacin, GVOKE may lose its ability to raise blood glucose or may even produce hypoglycemia.
-GVOKE may increase the anticoagulant effect of warfarin.
+• Patients taking concomitant beta-blockers may have a transient increase in pulse and blood pressure.
+In patients taking concomitant indomethacin, GVOKE may lose its ability to raise glucose or may produce hypoglycemia.
+GVOKE may increase the anticoagulant effect of warfarin